-This Potato fry south Indian style with Curd / Yogurt rice.
-Yum.
-You must try this combo.
+This Potato fry curry is a simple Indian style side dish best to serve with rice.
+A delicious unbelievable pair that we ask for more.
+You should try this combo.
 I'm sure you would come back and say 'Yes.
 You're right!!'.
 This is a simple and quick everyday side dish recipe.

-If anyone comes up with a question 'which food you like most?', without any hesitation I will shout it is this 'Potato Golden Fry'.
+If anyone comes up with a question 'which food you like most?', without any hesitation I will shout it is this 'potato fry curry'.
 In my school day, when I don't have any food restriction, I use to finish 3-5 kgs of potatoes per week.

 - It is super simple to make with very minimal ingredients and with minimal steps and procedures.

 - Surprise guest, do not worry.
 You have this recipe handy, then the world is yours.
 Sorry, a bit of overwhelmed with this potato fry Indian recipe.

 - Very cost-effective, because this is made with potato, fennel seeds, red chili powder and cooking oil, and no fancy, expensive ingredients.

 - The availability of the ingredients is also simple to find here in the United States of America.

 These are some of the few rice dishes that perfectly complement this potato fry.

 I use the leftover potato masala fry for making a sandwich.
 Wish to hear, how I did it? well, it as easy as you thought of.
 Toast the bread, and reheat this Indian fried potatoes in between two slices.
 Spread your favorite spicy sauce like sriracha sauce or tomato ketchup.
 Serve immediately.

 Another smart way of using the leftover Indian potato fry is to use it as a stuffing for dosa.
 I cut the leftover into small size, and sprinkle potato and coriander leaves on top of the dosa.
 And serve hot.
 Everyone would love this tasty Indian potato recipe and keeps asking you to make it again and again.